claygilk/CaeserCipher/README.md

-# CeaserCipher
+# CaeserCipher
-C# implementation of a Ceaser cipher
+C# implementation of a Caeser cipher

 You can use this app to encode and decode messages using a ceaser cipher.